gabrieltal/javascript-30/README.md

 16 - Mouse move shadow
 Done on Friday May 25 2018
 Quick lesson on text shadow and using mouse move.

+17 - Sort without articles
+Done on Saturday May 26 2018
+Quick lesson on sorting without using articles.